-Impairment of Goodwill and Other Intangible Assets - The Company performed a qualitative assessment of goodwill and other indefinite-lived intangible assets for the years ended June 30, 2017, 2016 and 2015 to determine if it was more likely than not that the fair value of a reporting unit was less than its carrying amount.
-Based on the Company's qualitative assessments it was determined that there was no impairment charge related to its intangible assets during the years ended June 30, 2017, 2016, and 2015.
+Impairment of Goodwill and Other Indefinite-Lived Intangible Assets - As the acquisition of NauticStar added a new reporting unit, the Company performed a quantitative assessment of goodwill for the year ended June 30, 2018 to determine if it was more likely than not that the fair value of a reporting unit was less than its carrying amount.
+The Company performed a qualitative assessment of other indefinite-lived intangible assets for the year ended June 30, 2018 to determine if it was more likely than not that the fair value of a reporting unit was less than its carrying amount.
+The Company performed a qualitative assessment of goodwill and other indefinite-lived intangible assets for the years ended June 30, 2017 and 2016 to determine if it was more likely than not that the fair value of a reporting unit was less than its carrying amount.
+Based on the Company's quantitative assessment of goodwill as of June 30, 2018 and qualitative assessments for the years ended June 30, 2018, 2017, and 2016, it was determined that there was no impairment related to its intangible assets during the years ended June 30, 2018, 2017, and 2016.
 These assets are reviewed for impairment at least annually and whenever events or changes in circumstances indicate that the carrying value may not be recoverable.

 Impairment of Long-Lived Assets Other Than Indefinite-Lived Assets - The Company assesses the potential for impairment of its long-lived assets if facts and circumstances, such as declines in sales, earnings, or cash flows or adverse changes in the business climate, suggest that they may be impaired.
 The Company performs its review by comparing the book value of the assets to the estimated future undiscounted cash flows associated with the assets.
 If any impairment in the carrying value of its long-lived assets is indicated, the assets would be adjusted to an estimate of fair value.
+The

-The Company did not evaluate its long-lived assets for impairment as of June 30, 2017 and 2016 as no triggering event occurred.
+Company did not evaluate its long-lived assets for impairment as of June 30, 2018 and 2017 as no triggering event occurred.